 Size and shape

 Standard baskets are semi-spherical.
 Most are made of plastic-coated wire.
 Heavier, more expensive wrought-iron ones are also available, as are cheap plastic lookalikes.
 The most popular sizes are 25cm, 30cm, 35cm and 40cm diameter.
-Our tests have shown that a 35cm basket is likely to suit most gardeners' needs.
+Our tests in Which?
+Gardening magazine have shown that a 35cm basket is likely to suit most gardeners' needs.
 Smaller baskets need frequent watering in summer (twice a day in hot weather).
 Larger baskets can look very impressive, but are expensive to fill and very heavy when wet.
 Make sure that you buy a bracket that is going to be strong enough to support the size of basket you choose.